atchim/underworld.vim/README.md

-# Arôloram, Underworld
+# Underworld

 ![Underworld Palette](palette-256x256.png)

-> Once a dwarf reaches the riches of deep darkness, they never want to
-> surface again.

-This is a very dark color scheme.
-All craftsdwarfship is of the highest quality.
-It is composed of 16 colors based in the golden ratio, whose 8 are grayscale and other 8 are *colorful* ones.
+Underworld is a dark color scheme composed of 16 colors whose 8 are grayscale and other 8 are colorful ones.

 ## Philosophy

-- The dark is cozy, and therefore, must be the lair of the eyes.
-  - The background colors are the darkest possible.
+- Darkest possible background.
-- The colors must be distributed evenly across the spectrum.
+- Colors distributed evenly across the spectrum.
-  - The HUE variation of a color and its neighbor is always 45°.
-  - A side effect of this is that every color has its complement.
-- The colors must not strike the eyes.
 - All foreground colors have the same lightness.
-- Similar colors must mean similar things.
+- Similar colors means similar things.
-  - Recognition of visual elements becomes easier.

 ## Color Table